AgoraIO-Usecase/HQ/AgoraHQ-Broadcaster-Windows/README.md

 * VC++ 2013(or higher)
 * win7(or higher)

+## PC Environment Requirements

+If you check obs, PC must have a microphone.
+Or the callback 'onRecordAudioFrame' will not be called, and the audio obs capture can not pass to agora sdk.

 ## Connect Us

 - You can find full API document at [Document Center](https://docs.agora.io/en/)